 I’m the owner of a property depicted on your web site and would like it removed, regardless of what the laws allow.
 How do I go about doing so?

-Simply email me and request a removal.
-It will be done without any questions.
-(I’m proud to say that in over ten years of doing this work, I’ve only been asked to remove four photographs, and two of the property owners later contacted me and requested that I re-post them.).
+Contact me and mark the email urgent.
+(I’m proud to say that in over ten years of doing this work, I’ve only been asked to remove four photographs, and two of the property owners later contacted me and requested that I re-post them).